 POA can deter buyers with a strict budget

-For the majority of homeowners, budgeting is essential, especially for those who'll be relying on a mortgage.
-Exactly why on more or less every property portal you'll find a tool that allows buyers to get a rough mortgage calculation, directly underneath your property.
+For the majority of homeowners, budgeting is essential, especially for those who'll be relying on a house repayments.
+Exactly why on more or less every property portal you'll find a tool that allows buyers to get a rough house repayments calculation, directly underneath your property.
 Label your property POA however and you'll lose access to this feature.
 All of which could quite easily cause any budget-minded buyers to take their search elsewhere.
 Not what you want.

 Creates unnecessary work for the agent